impostorsguides/impostorsguides.github.io/rbenv/1-ab-content.md

 }
 ```

 We create a helper function named `create_executable`.
-It creates a sub-directory of RBENV’s “versions/” directory, with a name that corresponds to a Ruby version that we specify in the first argument to the helper function.
+It creates a sub-directory of RBENV's “versions/” directory, with a name that corresponds to a Ruby version that we specify in the first argument to the helper function.
 We then create an executable file within our new sub-directory, with a filename corresponding to the 2nd argument we send to the helper function.

 The next block of code is our first (and only) test for this file: